hltbra/specloud/README.rst

 Usage
 =====

-Get a python file with BDD-style test names (starting with it, ensure, should, must) and add them to the test suite
+Get a python file with BDD-style test names (starting with it, ensure, should, must, spec, example) and add them to the test suite

 For example::